hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/edge/extentions/test_extention/background.md

 6. **Fixture for `mock_fetch`:** The `mock_fetch` fixture is crucial to isolate the fetch call.

-7. **Example `test_browser_action_listener`:**  A test for the `chrome.browserAction.onClicked.addListener` function is added, demonstrating how to mock the `chrome` API functions within a test.
+7. **Example `test_browser_action_listener`:**  A test for the `chrome.browserAction.onClicked.addListener` function is added, demonStarting how to mock the `chrome` API functions within a test.
 This now actually calls `chrome.tabs.sendMessage` as the original code would.

 **How to Run the Tests:**